 INTERSOS has recently signed an MoU with SARC in the country and it is finally able to operate and set up its presence in Syria.
 INTERSOS has a consolidated presence in the region (Lebanon, Iraq and Jordan) whit a multi sector program focused on the humanitarian assistance of Syrian refugees located in urban and rural areas.
 Our interventions pay particular attention to the most vulnerable populations, offering educational, recreational and psychological support to women and children at risk of violence and abuse.
 INTERSOS is now setting up its presence in Syria mainly focusing in primary health and education sectors with the objective to strengthen related basic services to vulnerable people in different areas of the country.

-LOCATION: All over the world
+Emergency and healthcare job positions: All over the world

 POSITION: Emergency Response Team – Programme Specialist